dimaslanjaka/static-blog-generator/source/_posts/The Legend Of Neverland/Fishing.md

 uuid: c5c89bd2-ce95-4888-8453-3f658086d0b6
 webtitle: The Legend Of Neverland
 updated: 2021-12-19T06:34:22+07:00
-description: Macros Auto Fishing Bluestacks for the legend of neverland download
 thumbnail: /The Legend Of Neverland/Fishing/Studio_Project.jpeg
 photos:
   - /The Legend Of Neverland/Fishing/Studio_Project.jpeg
+  - /The Legend Of Neverland/Fishing/Studio_Project.jpeg
+description: Macros Auto Fishing Bluestacks for the legend of neverland download
 ---

 Fishing in the legend of neverland is an important activity to collect fish and then sell them and get 'water essences'.
 Water Essences are used to buy ingredients in the `cooking shop`.
 You can see the recipe at [Cooking Recipes](/The%20Legend%20Of%20Neverland/Recipes.html).